marvin-cespo/chicityclerk.com-2012/httpdocs/wp-content/plugins/slp-pro/readme.txt

 = Requirements =

-* Store Locator Plus: 3.11+
+* Store Locator Plus: 4.0+
 * Wordpress: 3.5.1+
 * PHP: 5.2.4+

 = Install After SLP =

-1. Go fetch and install Store Locator Plus version 3.11 or higher.
+1. Go fetch and install the latest version of Store Locator Plus.
-2. Purchase this plugin from CSA to get the latest .zip file.
+2. Purchase this plugin from the [Store Locator Plus website](http://www.storelocatorplus.com) to get the latest .zip file.
 3. Go to plugins/add new.
 4. Select upload.
 5. Upload the zip file.